alan-turing-institute/CROP/README.md

 #### Continuous Deployment

-We employ a continuous delivery toolchain with Docker on Travis CI which publishes Docker images automatically when PR is made to the *master* branch.
+We employ a continuous delivery toolchain with Docker on Travis CI which publishes Docker images automatically when PR is made to the *master* or *develop* branches.

 #### Manual